arnodelorme/wp15/BIDScramble/README.md

 The general workflow to build up a scrambled BIDS dataset is by consecutively running `scrambler` for the datatype(s) of your choice.
 For instance, you could first run `scrambler` to create a dummy dataset with only the file structure and some basic files, and then run `scrambler` again to specifically add scrambled NIfTI data (see examples below).
+To combine different scrambling methods, simply re-run `scrambler` using the already scrambled data as input folder.

 positional arguments:
   bidsfolder           The BIDS (or BIDS-like) input directory with the original data